indrasaputra/toggle/doc/CODE_MAP.md

 This folder contains API definition for HTTP/1.1 REST.
 The contents of this folder are generated from `.proto` as well.

 ---

+### `pkg`

+This folder contains exported toggle functionality, such as client SDK to connect with toggle.

+---